-Program Director Emily Lisi Assistant Program Director Lauren Baldwin Medical Director Tamison Jewett Professors Tim Howard, Laura Veach Associate Professors Nichole Allred, Amelia Kirby Assistant Professors Katie Duckworth, Emily Lisi Adjunct Graduate Faculty Aly Athens, Alexandra Bailey, Peggy Berry, Daragh Conrad, Shelley Dills, Karen Corneliussen, Adel Gilbert, Dana Mittag, Gretchen Rosso, Christy Stanley, Thuy My
+Program Director Assistant Program Director Medical Director Professors Associate Professors Assistant Professors Adjunct Graduate Faculty Emily Lisi Lauren Baldwin Amelia Kirby Tim Howard, Tamison Jewett, Laura Veach Nichole Allred, Amelia Kirby Katie Duckworth, Emily Lisi Aly Athens, Alexandra Bailey, Peggy Berry, Daragh Conrad, Kristen Deak, Shelley Dills, Karen Corneliussen, Adel Gilbert, Mariah Gleason, Megan Irby, Dana Mittag, Gretchen Rosso, Christy Stanley,

-Vu, Kelly Warsinske
+Thuy My Vu, Kelly Warsinske

 The Genetic Counseling graduate program at Wake Forest University is designed to train students for a healthcare career in genetic counseling.
 The program involves didactic curriculum, clinical rotations, and a capstone research requirement.
 Students will attain a deep understanding of the etiology and pathogenicity of hereditary disease, clinical genetic and genomic testing strategies, and current bioethical issues associated with advances in genomic medicine.
 Additionally, students will develop advanced counseling skills needed to facilitate patient decision-making and assist patients in coping with genetic disease.
 Progression of clinical skill development will be achieved through rotations through various clinical settings throughout the region which are supervised by certified genetic counselors.
 The capstone requirement for this degree has two options: a clinical research track and a community outreach track.
 The former involves conducting a clinical research study and disseminating the results in a publishable manuscript, while the latter involves planning and implementing a genetics education project to meet an identified need in the community.
-At graduation, students will have developed the Practice-Based Competencies required by the American Board of Genetic Counseling (ABGC) and will be prepared to take the ABGC certification exam.
+At graduation, students will have developed the Practice-Based Competencies required by the Accreditation Council of Genetic Counseling (ACGC) and will be prepared to take the American Board of Genetic Counseling (ABGC) certification exam.
 This program will emphasize critical review and reflection of the current practice of genetic counseling and how genetic counselors can best meet the growing need for patient education and support surrounding genomic medicine now and in the future.